coreshop/CoreShop/docs/docs/03_Bundles/ClassDefinitionPatch_Bundle.md

 #  Class Definition Patch Bundle

-CoreShop Class Definition Patch Bundle allows you to patch class definitions from other bundles.
-This is useful if you want to add new properties to existing classes with a configuration.
+The CoreShop Class Definition Patch Bundle provides a convenient way to modify class definitions from other bundles.
+This is particularly useful for adding new properties to existing classes through a configuration setup.

 ## Installation
 ```bash